startertemp/nextjs-hardhat/README.md

 ### Rainbowkit with Wagmi

-You can install Rainbowkit with Wagmi by add the following flag
+You can install Rainbowkit with Wagmi by adding the following flag with the installation

 ```
 npx @startertemp/nextjs-hardhat my-app rainbowkit